 - Fill glass with Ice and stir (Stir A LOT )

 - Squeeze an orange or lemon peel (or both) over the glass and add them to the drink as a garnish.

-- You can drop one Maraschino cherry as an extra garnish, but that is optional.
+- You can drop one Maraschino cherry as an extra garnish.